floscha/sea-watch/README.md

 $ seawatch docker-compose.yml py
 ```
 The example above uses the _docker-compose.yml_ file in the current directory and observes all files with an _.py_ extension.
+Also, it is possible to specify multiple file extensions to observe.

 __Sea Watch__ will now wait for source code changes and automatically update the services within their Docker Compose environment.